singuerinc/my-projects/README.md

 - <a target="_blank" href="https://artstagram.singuerinc.com/">Arstagram</a> - Unofficial/Unsolicited ArtStation client with an Instagram inspired feed
 - <a target="_blank" href="https://bi.singuerinc.com/">bi</a> - Your Instagram™ feed, but bigger!
+- <a target="_blank" href="https://swotd.singuerinc.com">Swedish word of the day</a> - One word in Swedish every day
+- <a target="_blank" href="https://learning-words.netlify.com/">Learning words</a> - App to learn letters and numbers

 ## Blogs